qinxuan2006/ros_chess_svm/README.md

 a team program of a robot which can automatically play chess with people

 # how to use this repo
-clone it and delete files in /build and /devel, then catkin_make by ros
+cd this package, then catkin_make by ros